degreepath/auditor/tests/snapshots/2018-19/major/mathematics.md

 - “Modeling/Computation (M)”

 ### Axiomatic/Algebraic (A)
-For this requirement, you must have at least one course taken with the “math_perspective_a” `attribute` attribute.
+For this requirement, you must have at least one course taken with the “math_perspective_a” attribute.

 ### Continuous/Analytic (C)
-For this requirement, you must have at least one course taken with the “math_perspective_c” `attribute` attribute.
+For this requirement, you must have at least one course taken with the “math_perspective_c” attribute.

 ### Discrete/Combinatorial (D)
-For this requirement, you must have at least one course taken with the “math_perspective_d” `attribute` attribute.
+For this requirement, you must have at least one course taken with the “math_perspective_d” attribute.

 ### Modeling/Computation (M)
-For this requirement, you must have at least one course taken with the “math_perspective_m” `attribute` attribute.
+For this requirement, you must have at least one course taken with the “math_perspective_m” attribute.

 ## Interdisciplinary